-French is taught throughout the Pre-Prep and Prep school ensuring the language is consolidated and extended year on year.
+French is taught from Year 1 onwards, ensuring that the language is consolidated and extended year on year.
 It also allows children entering the school at any stage to find an appropriate level.

 In the Pre-Prep and Junior departments, pride of place is given to the spoken language with much use being made of games and songs to help children acquire good pronunciation and an “ear” for the sounds of French.
 Courses directed towards CE and scholarship begin in Year 5 with an equal emphasis on the skills of listening, speaking, reading and writing.

-In the Pre-Prep, French is taught by class teachers who know the children well.
+In the Pre-Prep, children in Years 1 and 2 have a weekly lesson with the Head of the Pre – Prep.
 This allows the language to be integrated into the daily routine of the class.
-From Year 3 it is taught by a team of French specialists.
-Children learn in their own form and then in sets grouped by ability in Years 6-8.
+From Year 3, it is taught by a team of subject specialists.
+Children learn in their own form and then in sets, grouped by ability, in Years 6-8.